-A “pillar page” is a broad page covering a topic at depth (e.g. “Setting up a content site”).
-A “cluster page” is a narrower page covering one subtopic in detail (e.g. “Submitting your sitemap to Google”).
+A pillar page covers a topic broadly (e.g. “Setting up a content site”).
+A cluster page covers one subtopic in depth (e.g. “Submitting your sitemap to Search Console”).
 Each cluster links up to the pillar; the pillar links down to each cluster.
-Google reads the link graph and concludes “this site has depth on this topic”.
+Google reads that link graph and concludes the site has invested seriously in the subject.
+The same bidirectional structure is what AI answer engines look for: as of June 2026, ChatGPT, Perplexity, Gemini, and Google AI Mode increasingly cite topically-coherent content ecosystems over isolated one-off posts, because interconnected coverage reads as genuine expertise rather than a single lucky article.

 - You can name your top 5-10 topic clusters in one breath.